 Table of Contents

 What Is Business Interruption Insurance?

-If you have to shut your business for any amount of time due to a disaster or accident, business interruption insurance, or business income insurance, will protect the income you might lose and help you move to another location so you can open your doors quickly.
+If you have to shut your business for any amount of time due to a disaster or accident, business interruption insurance, or business income insurance, will protect the income you might lose and help you move to another location so that you can open your doors quickly.
 While your property insurance might cover the physical damage of a fire or hurricane, it does not cover financial business losses.
 Business interruption insurance is limited to either your business’s projected gross income or your net profits.

 You may be under-insured if you don’t include interruption coverage in your contract.
-(Business interruption coverage is an endorsement added to a commercial property policy or can be part of a Business Owners Policy.
+(Business interruption coverage is an endorsement added to a commercial property policy, or it can be part of a Business Owners Policy.
 For more information on those types of policies, visit our article on the types of insurance you might need.)

 What Business Interruption Insurance Covers

 You can’t buy business interruption insurance by itself, so all businesses will need to bundle their business interruption endorsement with a commercial property policy.
 However, if you add a business interruption endorsement to your risk management plan, be aware that the policy will cover only specific aspects of your business.

 - Loss Of Profit/Income: If you have to close your business because of a covered disaster or accident, any lost profits or income up to a certain amount are covered in your plan.
 This can be a huge relief to someone in, say, a hurricane zone where a storefront might experience temporary or long-term closing.

 - Relocation: If your business is ravaged by fire or destroyed by a windstorm and you find yourself needing to move to a new location to operate, your business interruption insurance will cover the costs of that move (including moving fees and installation and setup fees of tech and equipment).